JetBrains/teamcity-azure-template/README.md

 ## TeamCity Update

 During deployment, a `teamcity` virtual machine will be tagged with the `teamcity-version` tag.
 To change the TeamCity version, you need to update the tag value and restart the `teamcity-server.service` and `teamcity-agent.service` systemd services or the virtual machine.

+**Note:** in case of TeamCity data upgrade to access server log connect to the vm and execute the following command to view required authentication token: `sudo journalctl -f -u teamcity-server`

 ## Feedback